prucinski/GSTQ/README.md

-# GSTQ
-For anyone that needs some more Queen in their lives.
-Or, for anyone who wants another person to have more Queen in their lives.
 ## What it does
 This fantastic piece of software will bless your computer with an hourly image of the Queen opened in your browser.
 It will also periodically change your desktop background to a disapproving picture of Her Majesty Queen Elizabeth II.
 ## How to run it